 Adult education and training (AET), which has been used interchangeably with the term lifelong learning (LL), is regarded as any form of learning throughout an adult's life course (Boeren, 2017; Desjardins, 2010; Rubenson, 2011).
-AET is an opportunity for adults to acquire new knowledge and skills, which are linked to individual-level well-being (e.g., economic benefits, health benefits, civic engagement) as well as societal-level well-being (e.g., economic growth, increased productivity, skilled labor force) (UNESCO, 2016).
-However, AET is not equally accessible to all adults due to individual barriers like low socioeconomic status (SES) (e.g., education and income) and structural barriers like limited access to learning environments and social discriminations (Boeren, 2017; Lee & Desjardins, 2019).
-Generally, being a woman, a racial/ethnic minority, an older adult, an immigrant/non-native speaker, or unemployed, or having lower economic resources are known barriers to AET participation (Boeren, 2017; Brine, 2006; Desjardins, 2010).
-Importantly, educational attainment and literacy proficiency are consistent determinants of AET participation (Desjardins, 2020b).
+AET is an opportunity for adults to acquire new knowledge and skills, which are linked to individual-level wellbeing (e.g., economic benefits, health benefits, civic engagement) as well as societal-level well-being (e.g., economic growth, increased productivity, skilled labor force) (UNESCO, 2016).
+However, AET is not equally accessible to all adults due to individual barriers like low socioeconomic status (SES) (e.g., education, income) and structural barriers like limited access to learning environments and social discriminations (Boeren, 2017; Lee & Desjardins, 2019).
+Generally, being a woman, a racial/ethnic minority, an older adult, an immigrant/non-native speaker, unemployed, or having lower economic resources are known barriers to AET participation (Boeren, 2017; Brine, 2006; Desjardins, 2010).
+Importantly, educational attainment and literacy proficiency are considered consistent determinants of AET participation (Desjardins, 2020b).

 Yet, little is known about the potentially different roles of educational attainment and literacy proficiency across subgroups.
 In the last few decades, as growing numbers of women and racial/ethnic minorities have acquired greater SES, such as advanced degrees, increased labor force participation, and income (Fry, 2019; Manuel Krogstad & Radford, 2018; U.S. Bureau of Labor Statistics, 2019), it is important to re-examine the AET participation among women and racial/ethnic minorities as well as the roles of other known determinants including educational attainment and literacy skills.
 Additionally, there is limited literature on the examination of AET participation between specific racial/ethnic groups such as Black, Hispanic, and other minority groups.
-Therefore, this study re-examined AET participation among gender and race/ethnicity.
+Therefore, the aim of this study is to re-examine AET participation with a specific focus on gender and race/ethnicity.
+The paper will (1) provide a review of the literature on the relationship between